trang1618/treeheatr-manuscript/manuscript.md

 ## Methods

+Conditional decision trees [@doi:10.1198/106186006X133933] are nonparametric models performing recursive binary partitioning with well-defined theoretical background.
+Conditional trees support unbiased selection among covariates and avoid overfitting problems, producing competitive prediction accuracy [@doi:10.1198/106186006X133933].
-We utilize the *ggparty* R package to compute the conditional inference tree (indirectly via the *partykit* R package) and edge and node information.
+*treeheatr* utilizes the *ggparty* R package to compute the conditional tree for a classification or regression problem (indirectly via the *partykit* R package) along with its edge and node information.

-However, because *ggparty* assumes fixed terminal widths, we recompute the node layout to accommodate the different number of samples shown in the heatmap at each terminal node.
+While *ggparty* assumes fixed terminal widths, *treeheatr* employs a flexible node layout to accommodate the different number of samples shown in the heatmap at each terminal node.
-We implemented a node layout structure that can generalize as the trees grow in size.
+This new node layout structure supports various terminal node widths, prevents crossings of different tree branches, and generalizes as the trees grow in size.
 This new layout weighs the *x*-coordinate of the parent node according to the level of the child nodes in order to avoid crossing of tree branches.
-This relative weight can be adjusted with the lev_fac parameter in `heat_tree()`.
+This relative weight can be adjusted with the `lev_fac` parameter in `heat_tree()`.
 `lev_fac = 1` sets the parent node's *x*-coordinate perfectly in the middle of those of its child nodes.
 The default `lev_fac = 1.3` seems to provide aesthetically pleasing trees independent of the tree size (see [vignette](https://trang1618.github.io/treeheatr/articles/explore.html)).
-The user can define customized layout for specific nodes and combine it with the automatic layout for the other nodes.
+The user can define a customized layout for a specific set of nodes and combine that layout with the automatic layout for the other nodes.

 As default, *treeheatr* automatically performs clustering when organizing the heatmap.
 To order the features, clustering is run on the two groups of features, continuous and categorical, across all samples (including the outcome label, unless `clust_target = FALSE`).